 They’re so much better than Reese’s cups because the peanut butter has been melted and probably has a ton more butter in it and the chocolate is obviously higher quality.
 You don’t actually need to eat too many, but damn, they’re delicious.

 These SOBs convince you they’re health food and it’s okay to eat two bags in a row because vegetables, right?
 No. Not vegetables.
 Not when they’re covered in enough salt to compete against the dead sea, but they’re SO GOOD.

 Starbucks caramel coffees

-I discovered these babies when we went to Orlando for the RWA conference last year.
+I discovered these babies when we went to Orlando for the RWA conference a few years back.
 My partner is well-versed in the Disney experience and we stocked up on a ton of food before we left, which was a great idea because an iced coffee ending up being literally five dollars, so no thanks.
 These things are great though!
 They’re uber yummy and give me a (highly caloric) jolt in the middle of the day with no more effort than pouring a glass of water.
 If you’re going camping or adventuring, I do recommend.

 Like, I know they’re not the best cracker in the world, but sometimes you just want a good old-fashioned savory crunch and they always show up.
 As one of the littles I used to nanny would always ask for, cracker stackers (cheese and crackers…) are a comfort food unlike any other.

 No, we don’t keep our ice cream in the snack closet, but the fridge is only another three feet the left.
 I love ice cream.
 I’m a baker by passion, but if I could only eat one dessert for the rest of my life, it would be ice cream.
 Ice cream with cookies.
 Ice cream with candies.
 Ice cream with peanut butter or chocolate fudge or whatever.
 I’m a major ice cream sucker.